FindMySchool LogoFindMySchool

 Ms Mary Berrisford, the Principal, leads with a philosophy that students should be treated as young adults.
 This requires a shift in mindset for new arrivals; students are expected to manage their own time during free periods, utilising the Learning Resource Centre or designated study zones without constant supervision.

 The student body is a true reflection of London—mixed ability, multi-ethnic, and socially diverse.
-It is a place where academic high-flyers study alongside those retaking GCSEs, fostering a culture of tolerance and inclusivity that many parents and students find refreshing after the rigid structures of secondary school.
+It is a place where academic high-flyers study alongside those retaking GCSEs, encouraging a culture of tolerance and inclusivity that many parents and students find refreshing after the rigid structures of secondary school.

 WMSF is a comprehensive institution, meaning it accepts students with a wide range of prior attainment.
 As a result, raw league table rankings often do not reflect the substantial progress students make.